 One of the major factors which contributed to the degradation of the Caledonian Forest in the 20th century was the widespread under-planting of ancient pinewoods and oakwoods with commercial timber crops of non-native trees, such as Sitka spruce, lodgepole pine and hybrid larch.
 Today, there is still an ongoing problem with the original crop setting seed and regenerating in areas of native woodland.

-Many landowners with whom we work in partnership use contractors with chainsaws and specialist machinery to clear dense or large areas of non-native forest.
-In order to keep our work as safe as possible and to enable volunteers to enjoy being in the forest without using noisy tools, we only remove trees by hand and tend to focus mainly on places where the trees are spread out over a large area.
+Many landowners with whom we work use contractors with chainsaws and specialist machinery to clear dense or large areas of non-native forest.
+In order to keep our work as safe as possible and to enable volunteers to enjoy being in the forest without using noisy tools, we usually remove trees by hand and tend to focus mainly on places where the trees are spread out over a large area.
 Volunteers work in pairs and are equipped with personal protective equipment such as hi-visibility vests, goggles, gloves and hard hats.
 We use a variety of techniques:

 If a tree is less than about a finger’s width in diameter, it can usually be easily pulled up by hand.
 For those that are slightly bigger (up to about 4 cm), we use loppers, and for those that are bigger still (up to about 10 cm) we use a handsaw.